abulka/pynsource/BUILDING.md

 You can build pynsource as a package with

     $ python setup.py sdist

-Linux users: This approach happens to build the wxpython wheel ourselves rather than using the sometime limited choice of prebuilt wheels.
-This works on `intel x86` and also on ubuntu `arm` (tested on ubuntu arm virtual machine running under UTM on mac M1 processor).
-You will first need to run:

-    $ sudo apt-get install dpkg-dev build-essential python3-dev freeglut3-dev libgl1-mesa-dev libglu1-mesa-dev libgstreamer-plugins-base1.0-dev libgtk-3-dev libjpeg-dev libnotify-dev libpng-dev libsdl2-dev libsm-dev libtiff-dev libwebkit2gtk-4.0-dev libxtst-dev

-    $ pip install attrdict3 (see https://github.com/wxWidgets/Phoenix/issues/2225)

 This will create a `dist` directory containing a `pynsource-<version>.tar.gz` file.
 You can then install this package with